You don’t have to be Christian or particularly religious to know something is wrong with the world.

 You only have to turn on the news, switch on the radio, or search for a report online, and you will quickly be reminded that our world is a mess.

-Innocent people suffer.
-Guilty people go free.
-Those we are supposed to trust abuse their power.
+Innocent people suffer, guilty people go free, and those we are supposed to trust abuse their power.
 Bad things happen to good people.
-There is sickness, disease, suffering and pain everywhere, and there doesn’t seem to be much fairness or justice in the world.
+There is sickness, disease, suffering, and pain everywhere, and there doesn’t seem to be much fairness or justice in the world.

 All of this comes down to one little three-letter word: sin.

-The word occurs frequently in the Bible because it’s a central theme.
-It’s the Bible’s preferred word for what’s wrong with the world.
+The word occurs frequently in the Bible because it is a central theme.
+It is the Bible’s preferred word for what is wrong with the world.

-Sin is the word the scriptures use to explain the brokenness we see all around us and, more disturbingly, the brokenness we see inside us.
+The scriptures use the word “sin” to explain the brokenness we see all around us and, more disturbingly, the brokenness we see inside us.

 We’re all in the same boat here.
 In fact, the Bible says that all humans are sinners.